-On Wednesday 20 June at 11:00 ET (17:00 CET), Volvo Cars will inaugurate its first ever US car manufacturing plant, in Charleston, South Carolina, and reveal the new Volvo S60 premium mid-size sports saloon that will be built there.
+On Wednesday June 20 at 11.00am ET, Volvo Cars will inaugurate its first ever US car manufacturing plant in South Carolina and reveal the new Volvo S60 premium mid-size sports sedan that will be built there.

-You are welcome to watch it live here.
+You are very welcome to watch live here.

 Håkan Samuelsson, President and CEO, Volvo Car Group

 Anders Gustafsson, President and CEO, Volvo Car USA